woisme/sw-iot-network/index.md

-# Welcome SouthWest Internet of Things Network Project
+# SouthWest Internet of Things Network Project

-## Exaplanation
+## Explanation

+This is where the explanation goes.

 [![Explainer Video](/images/video-shot.png)](https://www.youtube.com/watch?v=Q2So47rLOqgE "Things Network")

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+We propose a Southwest Network from Cornwall up that encomposes all part of Cornwall and across all disciplines.
+From Farming to Health.

 Syntax highlighted code block